快速導覽

 Enjoy the view of Victoria Harbor from the top of the mountain

-After enjoying the sunset and view of Victoria Harbor, it was probably around 19:00 in the evening, which is also the time to plan to go to that restaurant for dinner.
-If you want to enjoy the night view of Victoria Harbor while enjoying a meal on the top of the mountain, there are several restaurants with good dining experience near the Peak Tower Sky Terrace for you to choose from.
+After enjoying the sunset and view of Victoria Harbor, it was probably around 19:00 in the evening, and now it is almost time to plan which restaurant to enjoy your dinner.
+If you want to enjoy dinner at the top of the mountain while enjoying the night view of Victoria Harbor, there are several restaurants worth trying near the Peak Tower Sky Terrace.
 Of course, you can consider taking the cable car back to Central, and then slowly choose a restaurant of your choice.

-However, if you still want to enjoy the view of Victoria Harbor from a different angle, you can choose to go to the Hong Kong Ferris Wheel next to the Central Pier, so that you can not only enjoy the night view of Victoria Harbor up close, but also experience the business district of Central Features at night.
+On the other hand, if you want to enjoy the view of Victoria Harbor from more different angles, you can go to the Hong Kong Ferris Wheel next to the Central Pier.
+In this way, you can not only enjoy the night view of Victoria Harbor up close, but also experience the characteristics of the Central business district at night.

 More Hong Kong tickets and dining discounts: Klook Hong Kong Offers and Discounts List